emincavusoglu/portfolio/README-airline.md

 ## Visualization

-We used ggplot2 to create a bar plot that visually represents the strength of each variable's correlation with passenger satisfaction.
+I used ggplot2 to create a bar plot that visually represents the strength of each variable's correlation with passenger satisfaction.
 This plot helps easily identify which factors are most influential.

 ## Conclusion